 Transportation - 409 -617-5615

 Students who live outside a two-mile radius from Pathways are eligible for bus service.
-However, it may take three school days to assign a route to your child.
+However, it may take up to three school days to assign a route to your child.
 Please make other arrangements until a bus can be assigned.
 The school should be made aware of address changes as soon as possible.
 Students who are eligible for bus transportation are encouraged to use the district’s bus service rather than the city transportation system to eliminate potential problems walking to and from the bus stop.

 ***STUDENTS ARE NOT PERMITTED TO DRIVE TO PATHWAYS***